Work Opportunities in the UK

 How to Apply

-To apply, please send a detailed covering letter (no more than one page) and CV to Jessica Bayford, Fundraising and Communications Manager – jess@hospicesofhope.co.uk.
+To apply, please send a detailed covering letter (no more than one page) and CV to Jess Bayford, Fundraising and Communications Manager – jess@hospicesofhope.co.uk.
 The covering letter should clearly outline the following:

 Applications that do not follow this guidance will not be progressed.